-He was honorably discharged from military service in 1999 having earned the rank of Sergeant (E-5).
+He was honorably discharged from the Marine Corps in 1999 having been promoted to the rank of Sergeant (E-5).

 On July 6, 1998 he was appointed by the Ida County Board of Supervisors to the Office of Sheriff.
 At the age of 23 he became the youngest Sheriff in the history of the State of Iowa.

 Throughout his career the Sheriff has attended several advanced classes.
-These include classes in areas such as leadership and development; The Rural Executive Law Enforcement program sponsored through the University of Arkansas System; interview and interrogation techniques; advanced crime scene investigation training; as well as death scene investigation training.
+These include classes in areas such as leadership and development; The Rural Executive Law Enforcement program sponsored through the University of Arkansas System; interview and interrogation techniques; advanced crime scene investigation training, and advanced death scene investigation training.

-The Sheriff has always been a supporter of advanced training opportunities for each member of his office.
-He believes that through training and education the level of service provided to the citizens of Ida County improves, as does the professional manner in which his staff provides those services.
+The Sheriff has always been a proponent of training opportunities for each member of his office.
+He believes that through training, and education, the level of service provided to the citizens of Ida County increases, as does the professional manner in which his staff provides those services.

 From 2000 to 2003 Sheriff Harriman was the K-9 officer for the Sheriff's Office.
 He worked diligently to solicit funding through private donations and grants to re-establish the K-9 program, which had been dormant for several years.

-Today, the Sheriff's Office has two K-9 units in service for the citizens of Ida County.
-All the funding for the operation of these units is paid for through private donations and seizures from the hard work of the K-9's and their handlers.
+Today, the Sheriff's Office has three K-9 units in service.
+A majority of the funding for the operation of the K-9 units is paid for through private donations, and cash seizures from the hard work of the K-9's and their handlers.

-Sheriff Harriman oversees an agency of 17- dedicated employees with an annual operating budget of 1.4 million dollars.
-He is solely responsible for the operation of the Sheriff's Office service areas, which include the patrol division, jail operations, communications center, criminal investigations and the civil division.
+Sheriff Harriman oversees an agency of 19-dedicated employees with an annual operating budget of $1.8 million dollars.
+He is responsible for the operation of the Sheriff's Office service areas which include the patrol division; jail operations; communications center; criminal investigations and the civil division.

 Sheriff Harriman attends several city council meetings each month, as well as the monthly public safety meeting.
-He believes in having an open door policy for his employees and his constituents and encourages the public to contact him with any questions or concerns.
+He believes in having an open door policy for his employees, as well as his constituents.
+He encourages the public to contact him with any questions or concerns.

 The Sheriff resides in Holstein, Iowa with his wife Leah, who is an early childhood special education teacher with the OA-BCIG community school district in Ida Grove.
-They have two sons Cade,13 and Carson, 10, both of whom attend Ridge View Community Schools.
+They have two sons Cade,17 and Carson, 14, both of whom attend Ridge View Community Schools.

 Sheriff Harriman is proud to serve the citizens of Ida County as their 20th sheriff.
-During his tenure the Sheriff's Office has renovated their offices and jail facility, as well as the communications center.
-He has been a vocal advocate for increasing staff to better serve the citizens of Ida County, and is proud of the manner in which his office works each day to protect the citizens of Ida County.
+During his tenure the Sheriff's Office has renovated their offices and jail facility; as well as the communications center.
+He has been a vocal advocate for increasing staff numbers to better serve the citizens of Ida County, and is proud of the manner in which his employees work each day to protect the citizens of Ida County.

-He is also a member of the Iowa State Sheriff's and Deputies Association; the Iowa Chiefs of Police Association, and the International Association of Chiefs of Police
+He is also a member of the Iowa State Sheriff's and Deputies Association; the National Sheriff's Association; the Iowa Chiefs of Police Association, and the International Association of Chiefs of Police.

-Sheriff Harriman also officiates high school football, basketball, baseball and softball throughout the school year and in the summer.
-He also volunteers to coach his boys' youth football, basketball and baseball teams.
+Sheriff Harriman also officiates high school football, basketball, baseball and softball throughout the year.

 Fred Anderson, Chief Deputy

 Chief Deputy Anderson has been with the Ida County Sheriff's Office since 2005.
 Chief Deputy Anderson began his career as a Reserve Deputy in 2003.
 Chief Deputy Anderson has 13 years of service in the United States Army Reserve.
-Chief Deputy Anderson's duties include supervising deputies, jailers and dispatchers.
-Chief Deputy Anderson is also the Reserve Officer Coordinator, Evidence Officer, a Field Training Officer, and Firearms Instructor.
+Chief Deputy Anderson's duties include supervising two sergeants and overseeing all operations, as necessary.
+Chief Deputy Anderson is also the Evidence Officer, Field Training Officer, and Firearms Instructor.

 Robert McMillen, Deputy Sheriff